Gessiux/neatchain/network/p2p/simulations/README.md

 ### ExecAdapter

-The `ExecAdapter` runs nodes as child processes of the running simulation.
+The `ExecAdapter` runs nodes as side processes of the running simulation.

-It does this by executing the binary which is running the simulation but setting `argv[0]` (i.e. the program name) to `p2p-node` which is then detected by an init hook in the child process which runs the `node.Service` using the devp2p node stack rather than executing `main()`.
+It does this by executing the binary which is running the simulation but setting `argv[0]` (i.e. the program name) to `p2p-node` which is then detected by an init hook in the side process which runs the `node.Service` using the devp2p node stack rather than executing `main()`.

 The nodes listen for devp2p connections and WebSocket RPC clients on random